phoenixdataworks/internal_tools_template/memory-bank/connector-refactor-2024.md

 ## Overview

 Completed a major architectural refactor of the social sync connectors to eliminate code duplication, standardize patterns, and improve maintainability while preserving all existing functionality.
+This refactor aligns with the internal tools template architecture and OAuth integration patterns.

 ## Problems Addressed